Don’t buy that list!

 - No third-party authorisation – without explicit proof, chances are the subscribers did not provide explicit permission for their data to be resold, if they ever opted in at all.

-- Low quality data: If data is provided (e.g. if it was obtained from survey sites), it will often contain uncleaned rubbish data, such as first names of ‘asdf’, swearing, hack attempts etc.
+- Low quality data – If additional data is provided (e.g. if it was obtained from survey sites), it will often contain uncleaned rubbish data, such as first names of ‘asdf’, swearing, hack attempts etc.

-- These lists are resold over and over again, meaning that anyone who does get mailed on it is probably pretty annoyed with their level of spam already.
+- These lists are sold over and over again, meaning that anyone who does get mailed on it is probably pretty annoyed with their level of spam already.

-- Bad providers typically don’t ask for bounce data back, meaning they don’t maintain these lists and quality will just get worse over time.
+- Bad providers typically don’t ask for or accept bounce data back, meaning they don’t maintain these lists and quality will deteriorate over time.

 - While convictions are rare, if addresses have not been obtained legitimately, you can be liable for a fine of up to €12,000 per message, and jail time in some EU countries (which has happened for a single message in Spain and Germany)!

 It’s common for such providers to say “but they’re all business addresses, so are exempt from opt-in”, however, there is no such exemption for business email from the US CAN-SPAM legislation, so you’d need to drop all .com, .net etc addresses to be compliant (and even that is approximate), plus it’s been held (in UK courts) that any addresses on public services such as hotmail, gmail, yahoo and aol should always be considered personal.
+GDPR requires explicit consent for marketing purposes, even for business addresses, and even if you already hold personal data for other reasons.
 By the time you’ve knocked those out, there’s probably not much of the list left!

 Many supposed marketers still fall for it and say, “well, I might get a few queries, which is worth £300, and I don’t care about the rest”, but this is exactly what spamming is.
 The net result is this; across-the board reduction in quality and performance for everyone.